flogic/whiskey_disk/README.markdown

     specify a config_branch and everyone can have their own local setup that just works.

   - There's no before\_after\_before_after hooks.
-You've got plenty of flexibility with just a handful of rake hook points to grab onto.
+You can use a well-defined rake hook and/or a bash script to run additional tasks.

   - You can enable "staleness checks" so that deployments only happen if either the main repo, or the config repo (if you're using one) has